jerryryle/odkey/ODKeyScript.md

 ```

 ### interkey_time
 The `interkey_time` command sets the time, in milliseconds between the last key up and the next key down for sequence commands such as `type`.
+It also automatically adds a delay after `press`.
 This can be set more than once within a script and it applies to all relevant commands that come after it.
 Note that very short interkey times may be unreliable, depending upon the OS and application.
 ODKey defaults the interkey time to 30ms.
 Example:
 ```
 press_time 50